kingst/gunrock_web/docs/dcash/api.md

 ### POST `/auth-tokens`

-If the username doesn't exist this call will create a new user, and if it does exist then it logs in the user if the pasword matches.
+If the username doesn't exist this call will create a new user, and if it does exist then it logs in the user if the password matches.

 _Note:_ This API call is the only API call where the user does _not_ need to be authenticated.